ideas/guides/style/nodejs/README.md

   - Group your shorthand properties at the beginning of your object declaration.
 It's easier to tell which properties are using the shorthand.

+  - Only quote properties that are invalid identifiers.
+In general we consider it subjectively easier to read.
+It improves syntax highlighting, and is also more easily optimized by many JS engines.

+    ```javascript
+    const example = {
+      foo: 3,
+      bar: 4,
+      'data-blah': 5
+    };
+    ```

 ## Arrays

   - Use the literal syntax for array creation.